Medically Reviewed

 Adderall Addiction Treatment and Aftercare

-Drug addiction is a disease, which can be treated via counseling, behavioral therapy, and more.14 Treatment options vary, and no single treatment option is right for everyone.
+Drug addiction is a disease that can be treated via counseling, behavioral therapy, and other methods.14 Treatment options vary, and no single treatment option is right for everyone.
 Plus, effective treatment involves addressing all of the patient’s needs, not just the drug use.
 For example, co-occurring mental health conditions, e.g., anxiety and depression, are typically treated concurrently as part of drug rehab.22

 Common levels of care for stimulant use disorders such as Adderall addiction include:22